 Clever content promotion is vital to the growth of any online business, and marketing strategies must find innovative ways to set their brands apart from others.
 Sometimes looking at what other brands are doing to attract the attention of consumers can provide you some brilliant content promotion ideas.

-With that in mind, here are 12 powerful content promotion examples you can use to supercharge your digital marketing in 2022.
+With that in mind, here are 12 powerful content promotion examples you can use to supercharge your digital marketing this year and into the future.

 1. Using powerful imagery

 Making an impression with word-based content alone is getting harder, and today’s consumers typically prefer high-impact visual content to words alone.
 According to research, almost 60% of senior executives prefer watching a video to reading online text.

 With video creation services, you can create engaging videos from photos, video clips, and music — and it’s easy to create marketing videos formatted for IG/FB Stories, too.